Dental Officer at North Richmond Community Health

 Responsibilities

-You’ll provide a full scope of general dental care to our clients – from diagnosis and emergency services to restorations, extractions, minor oral surgery, periodontal care and oral health education.
-You’ll also play a key role in mentoring early-career clinicians and contributing to service quality and innovation.
+The Dental Officer will provide a full scope of general dental care, including diagnosis, emergency services, restorations, extractions, minor oral surgery, periodontal care, and oral health education.
+Key duties also involve mentoring early-career clinicians and contributing to service quality and innovation.

 Loading...